Posted on May 4, 2015 by KC Gonzalez

 “My father wanted to instill the ideal in me that you have to work hard to be successful, that you have to persevere, that it won’t be easy, but that you have to keep going and have commitment and passion in order to do better in life; and while my father taught me those principles, my mother taught me the importance of always having a positive mental attitude.”

 When it came time for Ibarra to consider college, many of his friends chose to go to Tecnológico de Monterrey.
-But due to the circumstances Mexico was going through at that time, Ibarra started researching other universities and landed on UTSA because of its impressive world rankings and the strong reputation of its College of Business.
+However, due to the circumstances, Mexico was going through at that time, Ibarra started researching other universities and landed on UTSA because of its impressive world rankings and the strong reputation of its College of Business.

 “UTSA really gives you the tools to be successful in life,” he shared.
 “If you’re willing to get out of your comfort zone and use those tools, you can accomplish so much.”